VanderpuyeJohn/Customer-Churn-Prediction/README.md

 4. **Prediction Interface** – interactive form for customer churn prediction

 The app provides insights into customer behavior and can be used by businesses to identify at-risk customers and improve retention strategies

+NB: pip install reuirerments.txt and use "streamlit run MachineLearning" to open the app